archit10101/Bluetooth_Beacon_Smartwatch/README.md

 # Bluetooth Low Energy Distance Monitoring App

-This Android application is designed to connect to multiple Bluetooth Low Energy (BLE) devices, facilitating distance monitoring between them.
-The main components of this application include:
+This Android application facilitates the connection to multiple Bluetooth Low Energy (BLE) devices, enabling distance monitoring between them.
+The key components of this application include:

 ## Beacon
-The beacon utilized in this application is a XIAO ESP32C3 microcontroller.
-It establishes a Bluetooth connection with an Android smartwatch and broadcasts information about its position.
-Additionally, it utilizes the received signal strength indicator (RSSI) to determine the distance from the smartwatch.
+Utilizing a XIAO ESP32C3 microcontroller as a beacon, the application establishes a Bluetooth connection with an Android smartwatch.
+It broadcasts positional information and uses the received signal strength indicator (RSSI) to calculate the distance from the smartwatch.
+[Beacon Repo](https://github.com/archit10101/BluetoothArduinoESPBeacon)

 ## Microcontroller
-This device acts as the receiver of the data transmitted by the smartwatch.
-When the smartwatch enters a certain range of distance from the beacon, it broadcasts a signal indicating that it is too close.
+The microcontroller functions as the receiver of data transmitted by the smartwatch.
+It detects when the smartwatch enters a predefined range from the beacon and broadcasts a signal indicating proximity.
+[Microcontroller Repo](https://github.com/archit10101/Arduino_BLE)

 ## Functionality
-The primary function of this application is to determine the proximity between the XIAO ESP32C3 beacon and an Android smartwatch.
-It then relays this information to another microcontroller, allowing the user to utilize the data as per their requirements.
+The application's core function is to assess the proximity between the XIAO ESP32C3 beacon and an Android smartwatch.
+It then relays this information to another microcontroller, enabling users to leverage the data for various purposes.

 ## Usage
-To use this application, follow these steps:
+To utilize this application, follow these steps:

 1. Install the application on your Android device.
-2. Ensure that your Android device supports Bluetooth Low Energy.
+2. Ensure that your device supports Bluetooth Low Energy.
-3. Power on the XIAO ESP32C3 beacon and the microcontroller.
+3. Power on both the XIAO ESP32C3 beacon and the microcontroller.
-4. Pair the Android device with the beacon.
+4. Pair your Android device with the beacon.
-5. Monitor the distance readings between the beacon and the smartwatch using the application.
+5. Monitor distance readings between the beacon and smartwatch using the application.

 ## Note
-This application serves as a demonstration of BLE distance monitoring and can be customized or integrated into larger projects as needed.

-For more information, refer to the documentation or contact the repository owner.
+This application serves as a demonstration of BLE distance monitoring and is customizable for integration into larger projects.
+Refer to the documentation or contact the repository owner for further information.

-**Disclaimer**: This application is provided as-is without any warranty.
+**Disclaimer**: This application is provided as-is without warranty.
 Use at your own risk.

 ---

-Feel free to contribute or provide feedback by opening an issue or submitting a pull request!
+Contributions and feedback are welcomed through issue submission or pull requests!